 We will ensure the curriculum we offer during such circumstances, continues to promote learners' spiritual, moral, cultural, mental and physical development.

 Early help

-At Redfield Edge Primary School, all our staff can identify children who may benefit from early help as a problem emerges and discuss this with the D/DSL.
+At school name, all our staff can identify children who may benefit from early help as a problem emerges and discuss this with the D/DSL.

 The D/DSL uses: